abbshr/RocketEngine/README.md

 + high performance
 + full event driven
 + multi websocket servers have their own split namespace
++ support binary data transmission and provide convenient operations for it.
 + custom events support
 + comprehensive functions supported in client/browser
 + suit for newbies' learnning. such as creating a chat room...
 + detailed output log
++
 + support a 'non-browser' websocket client
 + no third part modules dependience
++ support websocket connection over tls/ssl

 ##### repo states

-now in v0.3.0, implement websocket server and websocket non-browser client
-TODO: implement the security mechanism descripted in RFC 6455
+now in v0.3.1, implement websocket server, websocket non-browser client and the security mechanism descripted in RFC 6455

 ##### Install